IFCA-Advanced-Computing/cstate/content/issues/2025-04-14-cloud-upgrade.md

 We will proceed to update cloud to a new version, this may have some momentary service outage.

 Sorry for the inconvenience

+\[Update 04-25 13:30 pm]

+After the first upgrade of all the Openstack services and some problems with cinder and nova, everything should be stabilized.
+If you see some issue, do not hesitate to send us a ticket to take a look if something is misconfigured.

+We wil continue with the next update that hopefully, would be lasted until next week.